 Of course, the best way to find a lost life insurance policy is to contact the life insurance company or agent directly.
-But sometimes you don’t even know the company’s or agent’s name.
+But sometimes you don’t even know the company or agent’s name.

 In this case, the MIB policy locator tool can be of help.
-It will search the databases to see if the deceased made any applications for health or life insurance in the last seven years.
+It will search their databases to see if the deceased applied for health or life insurance in the last seven years.

 Of course, the policy locator isn’t foolproof.
 It won’t find a lost life insurance policy 100% of the time.